 This means that this can lead to trouble with insulin which is required by the body to help glucose enter or maintain healthy blood sugar levels.
 You may have also received medication, such as insulin shots.
 These medications are used to help the body produce insulin and reduce blood sugars as well as help lower them on certain occasions.
 In some cases, they can also help you with your symptoms.
 But you should not let these things put you off taking care of your diabetes-mellitus.
 There are plenty of ways to manage this condition and even prevent more serious problems.

 Since there are a lot of causes, we would need to discuss all of them.
 Therefore prevention of diabetics can be discussed.
 Preventing diabetes-mellitus is also another difficult issue.
 Most of us know that our lifestyle plays a major role to type 2 diabetes but you also must understand the importance of diet and how much you drink if you have NIDDM.
-Exercise, keeping one’s body fit, regular checkups and knowing how to manage it are all aspects of prevention.
+Exercise, keeping one’s body fit, regular checkups, and knowing how to manage it are all aspects of prevention.

 Some things that can be done to prevent other types of diabetes are keeping blood pressure under control if ever you have it and getting enough rest.
-Regular exercise increases energy levels which help in burning fat.
+Regular exercise increases energy levels which helps in burning fat.
 Keep your body fit and therefore prevent more calories.
 Smoking decreases energy levels and prevents working out.
 Avoid stressful situations, stay away from alcohol and avoid drinking caffeine.

 Lastly, you should eat healthy foods and consume less and less caffeine.
 For some women, it may be helpful to use birth control pills.